SteveCo/Raft/README.md

 - Output: Revised Product Backlog.
 The revised Product Backlog consists of the probable Product Backlog items for the next Sprint.

 **Sprint Retrospective**
-- Purpose: To review what went right, what was challenging and the opportunities for improvement from the current sprint
+- Purpose: To review what went right, what was challenging and the opportunities for improvement from the current sprint.
 - Timebox: 1.5 h
 - Who Attends: Scrum Team
 - Output: Action items for improvement

 **Sprint**
+- Purpose: A timeboxed period of work at the end of which the Scrum Team delivers a potentially releasable product increment that coincides with the Sprint Goal.
 - Timebox: 2 weeks
 - Output: Potentially shippable increment.
 The Sprint includes all the work necessary to achieve the Product Goal.
+- Potentially releasable product increment

+**Note: Scrum Team consists of Scrum Master (aka Product Manager), Tech Lead, Frontend Dev, Backend Dev, Design Lead, UX Researcher, Content Strategist, and Product Owner.**

 **Sprint 0 Scrum Board**
 - https://app.zenhub.com/workspaces/raft-scrum-board-sprint-0-5fcc6dbe631e4100128a9ebe/board